Sarah Paulson: 2016–present: Career expansion and return to Broadway

-In the media

-In 2016, French hidden object game Criminal Case modeled character Mary Patrick in its fourth season, Mysteries of the Past, after Paulson.

-In 2017, Time named Paulson one of the 100 most influential people in the world.

-In 2018, Paulson was ranked one of the best dressed women by fashion website Net-a-Porter.

 Personal life

 Paulson lives in Los Angeles.
 She is a supporter of the Democratic Party.
 She was diagnosed with melanoma on her back when she was 25, and the growth was removed before the cancer could spread.

 Addressing her sexuality, Paulson called it "a fluid situation" and later said, "If my life choices had to be predicated based on what was expected of me from a community on either side, that's going to make me feel really straitjacketed, and I don't want to feel that."
 She dated actress Cherry Jones from 2004 to 2009.
 She had dated only men before this relationship, including her former fiancé, playwright Tracy Letts.

-Since early 2015, she has been in a relationship with actress Holland Taylor.
+In March 2016, Paulson confirmed during an interview that she had been dating actress Holland Taylor since early 2015, after the two had met at a dinner party approximately in 2006.
+Paulson appeared on the red carpet at the 2025 and 2026 Tony Awards with Ella Beatty, the daughter of Warren Beatty and Annette Bening.